 - International Association of Languages and Intercultural Communication (IALIC)

-I supervise PhD students working in the areas of language learner and teacher identity, internationalisation and study abroad, migrant children's experiences in school, and metaphor and language education.
+I supervise PhD students working in the areas of learning and creative practice, higher education internationalisation and study abroad, and the experiences of migrant children in UK schools.
 I welcome inquiries for projects related to learning and creative practice in a range of educational settings.